nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 _Interested?_ Head over to [Quick Start](#quick-start) to get started.
 Enjoy!

 <div markdown="span" class="alert alert-info">:information_source: **Info:**
-Already set PennyWise up?
+Already done with the set-up?
 Jump right straight to the [features](#features) section to see what features are available!
 </div>

 # Table of Contents